 Tolerance of those of Different Faiths and Beliefs and those without Faith

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE/Wellbeing.
 During our ‘Other Faiths Weeks’ members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Open discussions during Other Faiths Weeks helps our pupils to learn tolerance and to respect the diversity found in modern Britain.
+Open discussions during Other Faiths Weeks help our pupils to learn tolerance and to respect the diversity found in modern Britain.